FAQs

 What is unique about Noeo studies?

 Noeo studies are designed to help your group go beyond the "right answers," because it's important that we do more than simply know the information in our Bibles.
 Therefore, one difference in format is that when your group meets you won’t be reviewing homework, but rather having an engaging conversation about what was studied.
 The “Talk about it” discussion page following each week of lessons is intended to encourage thoughtful dialogue, raise tough questions we ought to wrestle with as believers, help us put words to what we believe (and why), and challenge us toward personal application.
-I sincerely hope that these studies will help us all to look deeply and honestly at the Word of God, and better reflect Him to the world.

 What is the difficulty level?